-There is so much to do and see in this lovely country that it would be impossible to do it on a short trip and the visitors end up in a dilemma as to what to see in Armenia and which Armenia points of interest to travel to.
+There is so much to do and see in this lovely country that it would be impossible to do it on a short trip, and the visitors end up in a dilemma as to what to see in Armenia.

 The mountainous terrain makes it a perfect place for outdoor activities and hiking.
 The ancient churches and ruins make it a great place to be for history lovers.
 The local cuisine is so delectable that it’ll leave the taste-buds of the visitors begging for more Armenian food.